WMiller256/wmiller256/README.md

 <h3> About </h3>

 I am an astrophysicist specalizing in computational astrophysics and an Associate Researcher for the University of Idaho.
-I am also the co-owner and lead developer for Simian Inc, a proprietary trading group which performs asset management through the algorithmic trading of securities and derivatives.
+I am also the co-owner and lead developer for Simian LLC, a proprietary trading group which performs asset management through the algorithmic trading of securities and derivatives.

 <h3> Recent Publications </h3>